danog/MadelineProtoDocs/docs/docs/UPDATES.md

 Usage is the same as for [the normal event handler](#async-event-driven), with the difference is that multiple accounts can receive and handle updates in parallel, each with its own event handler instance.

-To dynamically start a new event handler in the background, use `Tools::callFork(MyEventHandler::startAndLoop(...), 'session.madeline', $settings))`.
+To dynamically start a new event handler in the background, use `EventLoop::queue(MyEventHandler::startAndLoop(...), 'session.madeline', $settings))`.

-**Warning**: this can only be done with already logged-in sessions, if your sessions aren't logged in yet use `startAndLoopMulti`.
+**Warning**: this can only be done with already logged-in sessions, if your sessions aren't logged in yet use `startAndLoopMulti`, or login first.

 ```php
 use danog\MadelineProto\EventHandler;